 At the end of Heartbreak Ridge, GSG Highway turns to CPL Jones and says something like “They don’t need me anymore, besides they got you now.”
 This is truly an impressive quote on many levels.
-Many would argue that the main character in this movie is an ideal mentor or role model, but others would argue he is the very definition of as a Level 5 Leader.
+Many would argue that the main character in this movie is an not an ideal mentor or role model, but others would argue he is the very definition of as a Level 5 Leader.
 One of the benefits of this discussion and analysis is that the Gunny is a fictional character and not a real person, but the military is full of commissioned and non-commissioned officers who are less than perfect yet meet the definition of a Level 5 Leader.
 This article seeks to identify why the military successfully develops so many leaders who meet this definition.

 Before looking at the reasons the military generates so many great leaders, a review of Level 5 Leadership in in order.
 At least two authors have discussed five levels of leadership, Jim Collins and John Maxwell.
 Collins’ five levels appear to receive the most attention, but a comparison between both author’s writings demonstrate similar ideas for each level.